mohitUpraity/i-n-d-r-a/README.md

 ## 4. Solution Overview

-INDRA addresses these gaps by acting as a **central intelligence and coordination layer**:
+INDRA addresses these gaps by acting as a **central intelligence and coordination layer** with two primary user-facing surfaces:

+- **Citizens (public app)** – report what they see on the ground and receive grid-level safety signals.
+- **Operators (government dashboard)** – monitor risk, plan resources, and coordinate actions across regions.

+At a system level, INDRA:

-- Aggregates citizen-reported incidents
+- Aggregates citizen-reported incidents (text, photos, categories).
-- Encodes locations using a **grid-based geospatial model inspired by DIGIPIN**
+- Encodes locations using a **grid-based geospatial model inspired by DIGIPIN**, so that decisions are taken on areas, not just points.
-- Computes region-level risk scores in the backend
+- Computes region-level risk scores in the backend.
+- Continuously checks where citizens (who have opted in to GPS) are located relative to risky grids and surfaces **real-time alerts** when they enter high-risk cells.
-- Presents simplified risk views to citizens and detailed views to authorities
+- Presents simplified risk views to citizens and detailed, explainable views to authorities.
-- Supports response coordination and post-disaster assessment
+- Supports response coordination and post-disaster assessment across the full disaster lifecycle (**before**, **during**, and **after** an event).

 **What INDRA is NOT**:
 - Not an automated enforcement system